HenryFBP/mystery-files/viruses/Blast Dudes/README.md

-sent to me by this guy
+sent to me by this guy, qyamas

-qyamas is possibly compromised, it's possible the person originally owning the account was not behind this.
+qyamas is possibly hacked, it's possible the person originally owning the account was not behind this.

 -   qyamas#1749
 -   https://youtu.be/7YvAYIJSSZY